CLASS AND COLLECTIVE ACTIONS

 - Obtained summary judgment based on outside sales exemption, prior to class certification, in matter of first impression in Sixth Circuit on behalf of Fortune 50 telecommunications provider in Fair Labor Standards Act collective action.
 Fields v.
 AOL Time Warner, Inc., 261 F. Supp.
 2d 971 (W.D.
 Tenn.
 2003).

-- In ERISA/unjust enrichment class action, and FLSA collective action, prevailed on motion to dismiss various state common law and statutory claims, obtained summary judgment on ERISA claim, and defeated conditional collective action certification on FLSA claims.
+- In ERISA/unjust enrichment class action and FLSA collective action, prevailed on motion to dismiss various state common law and statutory claims, obtained summary judgment on ERISA claim, and defeated conditional collective action certification on FLSA claims.
 Botello, et al. v.
-COI Telecom, L.L.C., et al., NO. SA-10-CV-305-XR, 2010 WL 5464824, 50 Employee Benefits Cas.
-1916, (W.D.
-Tex Dec.
-30, 2010).
+COI Telecom, L.L.C., et al.,

 - Defended national telecommunications company in FLSA “off-the-clock” work collective action in Western District of Oklahoma.
 Obtained nominal settlement of named plaintiff’s individual claims with dismissal of all class claims following named plaintiff’s deposition.